sameesin/cisco-csftd-on-aws/content/index.md

 ## Welcome

-In this lab, users will programmatically deploy Cisco Secure Firewall Threat Defence (FTD) and Firewall Management Center (FMC) using Infrastructure as Code (Terraform).
+In this lab, users will programmatically deploy Cisco Secure Firewall Threat Defence (FTDv) and Firewall Management Center (FMC) using Infrastructure as Code (Terraform).
 The firewalls will be placed behind a network load balancer.
 User will also programmatically configure the firewalls once onboarded to ensure it allows required traffic flow from internet to the test machine setup in the AWS environment.

 ### Learning Objectives